 Keep it simple and clean.
 Your resume should be built on your experience and accomplishments.
 It doesn’t need graphics, artwork, or “personality”.
-The structure and font that you choose does make a difference.
+The structure and font that you choose matter.
 Keep it orderly and easy to read.
-Nothing should detract from the content.
+Nothing should distract from the content.

 Include all pertinent contact information.
-This includes your cell phone number, personal email address and home address.
+This includes your cell phone number, personal email address, and home address.
 Some younger candidates include social media handles.
-That can be helpful, but isn’t necessary in the promotional product industry.
+That can be helpful but isn’t necessary for the promotional products industry.

 Tell the reader what you want.
 This is your objective.
 Your objective needs to be a strong, bold statement about 1-2 sentences long.
 Follow this with your summary.
 This should be 4-5 sentences and tell the reader what they can expect to get from you.

 Focus on your accomplishments, not your duties.
 Don’t tell the reader what you did, tell them what you got done.

 If you can’t quantify it, it doesn’t exist.
 In the world of resumes, numbers are king.
 Did you grow your sales?
 Great.
 How much?
 You managed a team of sales reps.
 Cool.
 How many?
 Put a number to everything!

 Many employers and recruiters will load your resume into a database immediately.
 They’ll use this database to search for job candidates just like you and I use Google.
 Take advantage of this and make sure that your resume contains keywords that make sense for the positions you want to be considered for.